 - Effective early support relies on all our staff to be vigilant and aware of the nature of the risk for pupils and what support may be available.
-Our school will ensure that as far as possible all front-line staff will undertake Prevent awareness training (e.g., Workshop to Raise Awareness of Prevent [WRAP]). - For more information about Prevent in Kirklees, including referral forms and project examples please visit the Kirklees Prevent website www.kirklees.gov.uk/prevent or contact the hub via 01924 483747 Anycomms "Prevent Referral".
+Our school will ensure that as far as possible all frontline staff will undertake Prevent awareness training (e.g., Workshop to Raise Awareness of Prevent [WRAP]) which will share information on the National and Local (Kirklees) context, Extremist signs and symbols, propaganda and upskill staff in identifying and responding to Prevent concerns in line with the NOTICE, CHECK, SHARE principles Introducing the notice, check, share procedure [Prevent duty training (support-people-vulnerable-to-radicalisation.service.gov.uk) - Effective early support relies on all our staff to be vigilant and aware of the nature of the risk for pupils and what support may be available.
+Our school will ensure that as far as possible all frontline staff will undertake Prevent awareness training (e.g., Workshop to Raise Awareness of Prevent [WRAP]). - For more information about Prevent in Kirklees, including referral forms and project examples please visit the Kirklees Prevent website www.kirklees.gov.uk/prevent or contact the hub via 01924 483747 or via email prevent@kirklees.gov.uk